-Saudi Arabia is pursuing technology innovation on greenhouse gas management, energy efficiency and renewable energy.
-The Kingdom established a technology roadmap that encompass the following five areas: (i) capture fixed sources, (ii) carbon dioxide reduction from mobile sources such as cars, marine, trains, (iii) industrial applications for polymers, carbon fiber, construction materials, and chemicals, (iv) carbon dioxide storage in saline water aquifers, (v) and carbon capture, utilization, and storage.
-In addition, the Kingdom is investing in developing and implementing a renewable energy program as well as energy efficiency technologies in areas such as air-conditioning and thermal insulation.
+Saudi Arabia clean energy innovation focuses on greenhouse gas management, energy efficiency and renewable energy.
+The Kingdom’s Carbon Capture, Utilization and Storage (CCUS) research portfolio encompass the following five areas: (i) carbon dioxide capture from fixed sources, (ii) carbon dioxide reduction from mobile sources such as cars, marine, trains, (iii) industrial use of carbon dioxide for polymers, carbon fiber, construction materials, and chemicals, (iv) carbon dioxide use for enhanced oil-recovery, (v) carbon dioxide sequestration in geological formation.
+In addition, the Kingdom is investing in developing and implementing a renewable energy program as well as energy efficiency technologies in residential and industrial applications.

 |Industry & buildings||